dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 What is going on?

-Build process tries to compile source files in bare Go docker container.
-Our custom package installed locally, but it is not installed in image used by CodeBuild.
+The Build process compiles source files in a standard Go docker container.
+After our last change the source code requires the custom package which is installed locally, but it is not installed in an image used by CodeBuild.

-Lets fix the problem.
+Let's fix the problem.

-One way to make build green again is to use package manager like [glide](https://glide.sh/) or [dep](https://github.com/golang/dep).
-At the moment I am writing this post (June 2017) `dep` is confirmed to be official Go tool, but final version is not release yet.
+One way to make the build green again is to use the package manager tools like [glide](https://glide.sh/) or [dep](https://github.com/golang/dep).
+At the moment I am writing this post (June 2017) `dep` is confirmed to be an official Go tool, but the final version is not released yet.

-Both tools install custom packages into project `vendor` folder and these packages are committed into source control.
-After that, any tool uses files directly from local folder without necessity to call `go get`.
+Both tools install custom packages into the project `vendor` folder and these packages are committed into the source control.
+After that, any tool will use files directly from the `vendor` folder folder without necessity to call `go get`.

-Another option is to use good old `go get` tool during `install` build phase on build agent.
+The other option is to use a good old `go get` tool during `install` build phase on a build agent.

-Let's try that approach.

-Update `buildspec.yaml` to include additional command:
+To try the last approach, Update `buildspec.yaml` to include additional command:

 ```yml
   install:
     commands:
       - go get golang.org/x/text/language
 ```
-Build is green now and we are ready for new challenges.
+It will make the build green.
+Now we are ready for new challenges.

 ## Sub-packages in Project

-Small project can keep all units in one folder.
-It make sense to add some structure when project grow. project structure in Go defined using packages.
+For a small project like Hello World you can keep all units in one folder.
+When the project grows, a more organized structure will be needed.
+The project structure in Go is defined with packages.
 Every package stores files to address particular domain or layer.

-We are going to create package called `service`, move our code and use `service` from `main` package.
+We will create the package called `service`, move our code there and will use `service` package in the `main` package.

 Add `service/regions.go` file: